 Further Reading: Rick was on the verge of a mini comeback when his plane tragically caught on fire en route to a New Year's Eve gig on December 31, 1985.
 A rockabilly-themed album was in the final recording stages, and the singer had found a new record label in Nashville named Curb Records.
 Unfortunately, the project was promptly placed in the dustbin whilst various figureheads argued over rights, whether Rick's vocals were satisfactory, and if the project deserved to see the light of day.
 Wrangling beyond the so-called myths revolving around the project, an in-depth feature ["True Love Ways: A Glimpse Inside the Tangled Web of Rick Nelson's Final Album"] sheds light on the ill-fated Curb sessions nearly 30 years later.

 *****CLICK HERE to get your free email subscription to Jeremy Roberts’ regular column.
 Authentic interviews, original commentary, news, and reviews from the wide world of pop culture will be delivered directly to your inbox.
 And whether you enjoyed or disliked this article, don't hesitate to leave a comment below to join the discussion.
 Thanks!

-© Jeremy L. Roberts, 2014.
+© Jeremy L. Roberts, 2010, 2014.
 All rights reserved.
-An earlier version of the above interview was condensed into multiple installments marking the 25th anniversary of Rick Nelson's death on Dec.
+An earlier version of the James Burton interview debuted in this column as four installments marking the 25th anniversary of Rick Nelson's death on Dec.
 31, 2010.
 This material may not be published, broadcast, rewritten, or redistributed in full without first contacting the author.
-Headlines with links are fine.
-In addition, posting any links to Twitter, Facebook, Reddit, or Google Plus is sincerely appreciated.
+Do not copy or paste the article text—please share the URL instead.
+Headlines with links are also fine.
+Posting any links on social media sites such as Twitter, Facebook, Reddit, Instagram, or Google Plus is sincerely appreciated.